emqx/emqx-docs/en_US/deploy/cluster/db.md

 To make use of the new replication protocol, set `EMQX_NODE__DB_ROLE` environment variable or `node.db_role` setting in `emqx.conf` to `replicant` on some of the nodes in the cluster, this way they will assume replicant role.
 Note that there must be at least one core node in the cluster, we recommend 3 cores + N replicants setup as the starting point.

-Core nodes may accept MQTT traffic, or they can serve purely as the database server for the replicants, depending on the usecase.
+Core nodes may accept MQTT traffic, or they can disable all MQTT listeners to serve purely as the database server for the replicants, depending on the usecase.

 - In a small cluster (3 nodes or less in total) it doesn't make economical sense to use replicants, so core nodes take all the traffic.
 - In a very large cluster (10 nodes or more) it makes sense to move away traffic from the core nodes.